monsoonmaelstrom/book2/book2.md

 “Well, I guess there’s nothing to it but to do it,” I say before letting the shield fall and walking back to Lisette.

-I sit back down in front of Lisette.
+I sit down in front of her again.
 “Alex is going to hold you in place while we do this,” I tell her.
 “I need to make sure you’re still, and I don’t think you’ll be able to stay still without someone forcing you to.”

 I wait for her to nod, and then wait until I feel Alex’s power wrap around her before I take her hands in mine.
 I close my eyes, and instead of falling backward into myself, like I normally would, I focus on falling inward to the spot where her hands are resting against mine.